The Reverend Alan J. Bouffard

 Alan entered the ordained ministry in 2008 after practicing law for 32 years.
 He served as a Deacon for one year and was ordained as a priest in the Anglican Church in North America in 2009.

 Alan is the author of several books on Christian discipleship.
 Click here for more information!
-He enjoys classical music, the art of the Italian Renaissance, English poetry, crossword puzzles and motion pictures made before 1960, especially those starring Greta Garbo, Humphrey Bogart, Ingrid Berman, Alec Guinness and the Marx brothers.
+He enjoys classical music, the art of the Italian Renaissance, English poetry, crossword puzzles, the Red Sox and Patriots, and motion pictures made before 1960, especially those starring Greta Garbo, Humphrey Bogart, Ingrid Berman, Alec Guinness and the Marx brothers.
 Alan’s wife, Vivien, a graduate of Oberlin College, serves as the organist/pianist for the Norwood congregation.